OutSystems/docs-odc/src/eap/getting-started/system-requirements.md

 ## Software requirements for app users

-The following sections specify the requirements that users of the apps developed with ODC must meet.
+The following sections specify the software requirements for Apps developed in ODC.

 <div class="info" markdown="1">

-**End User Requirements**:  OutSystems browser support continues for 6 months after OutSystems announces a date on which support ends.
-This support is for all end-users running OutSystems on that particular browser.
+**End User Requirements**:  Support for OutSystems browser continues for 6 months after end of support date announcement.
+This support applies to all end-users running OutSystems on that particular browser.

 </div>

 ### Web apps

-It's recommended that you use the most current version.
+Use the most current version of the following browsers:

 * Edge
 * Firefox
 * Google Chrome
 * Safari

-### Progressive Web Apps
+### Progressive web apps

 * The default browser for the most current stable version of Android.
 * The default browser for the most current stable version of iOS.

 ### Native mobile apps

-See [Mobile Apps Build Service (MABS)](https://success.outsystems.com/support/release_notes/mobile_apps_build_service_versions/) for the latest supported Android and iOS platform versions and the minimum requirements to generate your mobile apps.
+For more information about the latest supported Android and iOS platform versions and the minimum requirements to generate mobile apps, refer to [Mobile Apps Build Service (MABS)](https://success.outsystems.com/support/release_notes/mobile_apps_build_service_versions/)

 ## Request limits

-There are several known request limits that you should keep in mind when building apps.
+The following are the request limits to keep in mind when you are building apps.

 ### Upload request size